Mikelkulla/crypto_systems_main/README.md

 After making this changes i need to push to git to refresh the codes there Check ToDo sheet in RSPS LV3 spreadsheet for todos extra.

+# 11/04/2025
+Why does the direction in the indicaotr is in revers? -1 for uptrend and 1 for downtrend